Robin Vos declares victory over Trump-endorsed Adam Steen, slams Michael Gableman

-Assembly Speaker Robin Vos has declared victory in a primary challenge against Republican Adam Steen in a tight race largely driven by former President Donald Trump's lies and continued discontent about the 2020 presidential election.
+Assembly Speaker Robin Vos declared victory in a surprisingly close primary challenge against Donald Trump-endorsed Republican Adam Steen in a tight race largely driven by the former president’s lies and continued discontent about the 2020 presidential election.

-He also reportedly called former state Supreme Court Justice Michael Gableman, whom he hired to review the 2020 election, "an embarrassment to this state," a stunning rebuke he issued days after Gableman endorsed Steen.
+He also called former state Supreme Court Justice Michael Gableman, whom he hired to review the 2020 election, “an embarrassment to this state,” a stunning rebuke after Gableman endorsed Steen and appeared at Steen’s election night watch party at a Racine County funeral home.

-Vos also said he would meet with the Republican caucus to discuss whether Gableman's investigation, which has found no evidence of widespread fraud after costing taxpayers over $1 million, would continue, according to a Racine Journal Times reporter.
+Vos also said he would meet with the Republican caucus to discuss whether Gableman’s investigation, which has found no evidence of widespread fraud after costing taxpayers over $1 million, would continue.

 People are also reading…